 Liebezeit unleashes a series of unusually risky fills and pads at around 2:23.
 This would be difficult enough for your speakers rhythmically to handle on their own.

-There are also many guitar picking, burbling bass phrases, and keyboard outbursts that can confuse things even more – and this is before you consider the complex vocal inputs Damo Suzushi delivers in his second tongue.
+There is also a lot of guitar picking, bass phrases that burble, and piano outbursts that can make things even more confusing.
+And that’s before you think about Damo Suzushi’s complex vocals in his second language.
 Play your favorite songs as soon as you get a new pair to the audio performance.